My Story: Part Eight: More Good News

 Portland, Oregon: The Rose Gardens

 The following two days I participated as a healer and I felt my heart really open in those healings.
 Overall, I truly enjoyed the seven-day meditation retreat.
-However, so many people had these profound experiences or healings where they saw visions, felt energy move through their bodies or had come out of a meditation no longer in pain.
+So many people had these profound experiences or healings where they saw visions, felt energy move through their bodies or had come out of a meditation no longer in pain.

-I had none of these experiences.
+But I had none of these experiences.
 I had great meditations where I felt calm, connected and centered.
 But I wanted the fireworks.
 I thought if I had a powerful, profound experience it would mean I healed.
 Regardless, I tried not to get wrapped up in the disappointment of not having a mystical experience.

 Instead, I kept directing my focus toward the gratitude I felt for having won a scholarship to go, for being able to have this incredible experience.
 I hoped that with a little more progress and getting back to work full-time starting in August, I could save up and come to another one.